Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

-Originally, SPCArt solves the problem by alternatively optimizing $R$ and $\bar{H}$.
-When initializing $R=I$, the solution process results into operations of alternatively rotating and truncating PCA loadings.
-It will be found that NSCrt follows similarly.
-Fixing $R$, (\ref{equ:NSCrt}) becomes
+Note (\ref{equ:NSCrt}) itself is a dictionary learning problem, but the characteristics of its operands make the solution elegant.
+Following SPCArt, a local optimum can be solved by alternately optimizing $R$ and $\bar{H}$.
+When initializing $R=I$, the solution process results into operations of alternately rotating and truncating $X$.